iqyx/plumcore/doc/ep/235-daq-data-package.rst

 This structure allows maintaining a constant 8 byte string at the beginning of a file or datagram allowing tools to automatically identify the format and version.

+This package structure is called the *plain* package.
+It doesn't contain any measures to check or maintain data integrity and confidentiality.

 In case a ``COSE`` signature is used, the header changes:

 .. code-block:: python